CatalanoWebDevelopment/nooro_client/README.md

 ## Important Note

-The development serving must be up and running in order to interact with any data.
+The development server must be up and running in order to interact with any data.

-- The development server runs on PORT:4000
+- The development server runs on `PORT:4000`
 - You can populate a `.env.local` file with `NEXT_PUBLIC_API_URL="http://localhost:4000"`